-Adobe Photoshop also has a special tool called Smart Sharpen that may also be used for sharpening an image.
+Adobe Photoshop also has a unique tool called Smart Sharpen that may also be used for sharpening an image.
 It has features and controls that the Unsharp Mask filter doesn’t have.
 With this tool, it is possible to adjust the sharpening algorithm applied to the highlight and shadow areas.

 Photoshop Image Sharpen Action